Donald McLean (footballer)

-Donald Hunter McLean (born 22 December 1934 in Rutherglen) is a Scottish former amateur football who played in the Scottish League as a wing half back for Queen's Park.
+Donald Hunter McLean (22 December 1934 – 1 May 2002) was a Scottish amateur football who played in the Scottish League as a wing half back for Queen's Park.

 Career

 McLean was playing football before he can remember, but as a five-year-old in 1940 he recalled that the local lads would play before, during and after school in the streets of Rutherglen with newspaper-filled balls.

 Organised football had a religious twist for Donald who as a 10-year-old joined the newly formed Sunday School team coached by Douglas who was also the Sunday School teacher.
 Of this period, Donny remarked, "Douglas let us play.
 That was the main thing."
 The uniforms were bought with a combination of clothing coupons and raised money, as rationing was still in effect.

 He attended Farie Street Primary where as an 11-year-old he found his form as a midfielder and developed the style that would mark his career; making goals for others.

 The local academy, Rutherglen, which had a strong football team, were impressed by his abilities and he was asked for a try out when he was of age.
 He passed the entrance exams and made the team.